umono-cms/build/README.md

 ```
 Edit **.env** file to set username and password.
 These will be hashed when first run.

+**SECRET** environment variable is optional.
+If it is empty, Umono will generate it for you on runtime.

 Up
 ```
 docker compose -f docker-compose.prod.yml up